hackingmaterials/pv-vision/README.md

 ## Overview

-Image analysis of defects on solar cells.

-This package allows you to analyze electroluminescene (EL) images of PV module.
-The methods in this package include image segmentation, crack detection, defective cells classification and crack-power loss correlation.
+This package allows you to analyze electroluminescene (EL) images of photovoltaics (PV) modules.
+The methods provided in this package include module transformation, cell segmentation, crack segmentation, defective cells identification, etc. Future work will include photoluminescence image analysis, image denoising, barrel distortion fixing, etc.

-You can either use the package `pv_vision` and write your own codes following the instruction in tutorials, or you can directly run our `pipeline.sh`.
+You can either use the package `pv_vision` and write your own codes following the instruction in tutorials, or you can directly run our `pipeline.sh` to do automated defects indentification.
 When `pipeline.sh` is used, `YOLO` model will be applied to do predictions in default.
 The output will give you the analysis from the model.

 Our trained neural network models can be downloaded [here](https://datahub.duramat.org/dataset/neural-network-weights).